gpbl/isomorphic500/README.md

 # isomorphic-react-template

-A starting template for building a single page web application using [react.js](http://www.reactjs.org) on [express](http://www.expressjs.com).
+A starting template for building an isomorphic single page web application using [react.js](http://www.reactjs.org) on [express](http://www.expressjs.com).
 Includes a small demo app.
-For some background about isomorphic single page apps, start with [Isomorphic Flux](https://speakerdeck.com/mridgway/isomorphic-flux).
+For some background, start with [Isomorphic Flux](https://speakerdeck.com/mridgway/isomorphic-flux).

 ### Features